ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 	–style.css
 ```

 Open index.html in the browser and you will see a basic structure for our discovery system.
 I’ve already given you some basic styling.
-We won’t be looking at style.css during this lesson, but feel free to modify it after.
+We won’t be looking at style.css during this lesson, but feel free to modify it later.

 From top to bottom: we have our language selection buttons, which we will use in a later episode to translate our page.
 Then we have our search bar, search button, and refresh button.
 We will use these in the next episode to enable users to search through the research data by with keywords.
 Last, in the blank white space is where we will populate our website with our research data.